xingzhou/containercafe/docs/architecture.md

 OpenRadiant currently includes one authentication plugin, which keeps its data in files.
 This is a very early point-in-time statement.

-You can subset OpenRadiant so that it creates just one shard.
-You can subset OpenRadiant to omit API proxy if you are not interested in multi-sharding nor the conveniences it supplies for multi-tenancy.
+You can operate OpenRadiant with just one shard.

 In a shard there are worker nodes and master nodes.
 The Kubernetes (and eventually Swarm workload) is run on the worker nodes.
 The